florath/init4boot/Readme.md

 alternative implementations like initramfs-tools do - at least - have some problems with this.

+# Features & Differences to other implementations
+There are some features which make init4boot unique.
+Other implementations handle this in a different way.

+## Features
+* *There is only one initrd.*  One init4boot initrd can be used to boot **all**.
+There is no need for creating new initrds for each system.
+* *Full debootstrap support.*  init4boot does not make any assumptions about the host or target system.
+* *Complete control.*  No assumptions, no heuristics what is or can in the host / target system.
+Everything can be specified on the command line or via an tftp server.

+## Drawbacks
+* Because everything is in 'the' initrd, it's big.
+Booting takes longer.

 # HowTo
 To create an initramfs, call the 'i4b-mkinitramfs' with the options: